Travel guide to Costa Rica: All you need to know

 eSIM options

 Companies like Holafly offer great deals and options to connect with an eSIM.
 You can easily get one online and activate it in seconds.
-Some even offer unlimited data while you’re abroad.
+Some even offer unlimited data and data sharing while you’re abroad.
 A compatible phone is all you need.
 In case you don’t have one, you can use a pocket WiFi or even a local SIM card.

 Ideal times to visit Costa Rica